 AI can automate resume screening by learning what your existing employees’ qualifications are and applying this knowledge to screen and grade new candidates (e.g., A to D).

-Similar to sourcing, the AI can be programmed to ignore demographic information to help avoid unconscious bias that research has shown can lead to discrimination at the screening phase.
+Similar to sourcing, the AI can be programmed to ignore demographic information to help reduce unconscious bias that research has shown can lead to discrimination at the screening phase.

 Via SMS, email, or through your career website, a chatbot can ask screening questions, answer FAQs, and even schedule an interview simultaneously with hundreds to thousands of candidates in real time.